-- The City of York Redevelopment Authority does not have a complete self-balancing set of books that includes all transactions of the Redevelopment Authority.
-The consultant compiling the City's financial statements must still combine all the activity from many different accounts of the Redevelopment Authority to prepare complete financial statements.
-The inherent risk of having an unrecorded transaction in the financial statements is greatly increased by the practice of not having one general ledger where all transactions of the Redevelopment Authority are recorded. - During 2007, the City changed banks for multiple accounts, and some accounts changed from noninterest bearing to interest bearing.
-During our audit, we noted that the City Treasurer/Control Account had accumulated interest earned in each year from 2007 through 2013 that was not recorded in the City's general ledger.
+- The City of York Redevelopment Authority and the City of York General Authority do not each have a complete self-balancing set of books that includes all of the transactions of each Authority.
+The consultant compiling the City's financial statements must still combine all the activity from many different accounts of the Redevelopment Authority and the General Authority to prepare complete financial statements.
+The inherent risk of having an unrecorded transaction in the financial statements is greatly increased by the practice of not having one general ledger where all transactions of the Redevelopment Authority are recorded and one general ledger where all transactions of the General Authority are recorded - During 2007, the City changed banks for multiple accounts, and some accounts changed from noninterest bearing to interest bearing.
+During our audit, we noted that the City Treasurer/Control Account had accumulated interest earned in each year from 2007 through 2014 that was not recorded in the City's general ledger.
 The amounts were recorded as reconciling items on the cash reconciliations for these accounts.